 Within 2-3 months after the new goals and values are communicated, things get busy again, heads down, with only the most vocal change agents keeping the new narrative going.
 But it’s fading into the background.

-Because people practices like performance feedback, incentives, and recognition haven’t changed much, work behaviors and habits revert to status quo.
-Exceptions get lost in the buzz of work habits until, about 6 months, all the big changes are half-forgotten history that becomes fuel for cynicism when strategy implementation falters due to lack of focus.
+Because people practices like performance feedback, incentives, and recognition haven’t changed much, work behaviors and habits revert to the status quo.
+Exceptions get lost in the buzz of work habits until, after about 6 months, all the big changes are half-forgotten history that becomes fuel for cynicism when strategy implementation falters due to lack of focus.
 Maybe they just aimed too high.
 Maybe it was the fault of that unexpected external factor.
 All in all, a bummer.

 Scenario 2: Company XYZ